paly2/ArgLib/doc/API.md

 * Parameter 3 : kind (`arg_kind` enum), the kind of the argument (COMMON, SHORT, SHORT_ONE or LONG).
 * Return value : (string), the complete argument where arg was found, or NULL if arg was not found.

+Note: You can use the `arg_kind` enum values as flags in the third parameter (for example, `LONG|COMMON` will allow the function to return a long or a common argument.
+Other note: For a short argument, the function uses only the first character of the arg string.

 ## 2. Find an argument following another one

 To find an argument wich follows another one, you can use the function :